GlossaryA B C D E F G H I L M N O P Q R S T U V W Z

 The process by which an approving authority gives formal recognition and approval that appropriate levels of security have been implemented to protect facilities and/or systems.

-Accreditation is designed to ensure minimum standards are met and maintained
+Accreditation is designed to ensure minimum standards are met and maintained throughout the lifespan of facilities and Information and Communications Technology (ICT) systems, and that any residual risks are appropriately managed.

 Adverse security vetting recommendation